978-356-8710 | 113 Central Street Ipswich, MA 01938

 What happens if you wait too long for an alignment?

-Tire alignment is crucial for maintaining optimal tire performance and lifespan.
-Even slight misalignments, undetectable to the naked eye but measurable in tenths of degrees or hundredths of inches, can lead to premature and uneven wear.
-As time passes, this wear becomes more pronounced, impacting both safety and fuel efficiency.
-To avoid these issues, regular alignment checks every 6,000 miles are recommended.
+Delaying a wheel alignment can negatively affect your tire performance and lifespan.
+Even slight misalignments, which are imperceptible to the eye but measurable in small degrees or fractions of an inch, can cause uneven and premature tire wear.
+Over time, this wear becomes more noticeable, impacting safety and fuel efficiency.
+To prevent these issues, it's recommended to have your alignment checked every 6,000 miles.

 What is checked during an alignment?

-Three crucial aspects are assessed during a tire alignment inspection: camber, toe, and caster.
-Camber refers to the angle formed by the vertical axis of the tire and a line perpendicular to the road surface, as viewed from the front.
-When the top of the tire tilts inwards, creating an "X" shape with the wheels, it's considered negative camber.
-This can increase wear on the tire's inner edge through increased friction.
+During a tire alignment, three key angles are examined: camber, toe, and caster.
+Camber refers to the angle between the vertical axis of the tire and a line perpendicular to the road surface when viewed from the front.
+If the top of the tire tilts inward, creating an "X" shape between the wheels, it's known as negative camber, which can cause excessive wear on the inner edge of the tire due to increased friction.

 Do I need an alignment after replacing tires?